QueenieCplusplus/Qs_ReactNative/README.md

                $ ?

+> Expo Press

                  › Press a to run on Android device/emulator, or i to run on iOS simulator, or w to run on web.
                  › Press c to show info on connecting new devices.
                  › Press d to open DevTools in the default web browser.
                  › Press shift-d to disable automatically opening DevTools at startup.